HospitalRun/hospitalrun/README.md

 ## Commiting

-This repo uses conventional commits.
-Commitizen is recommended for development.
+This repo uses [conventional commits](https://github.com/Landish/cz-gitmoji), [semantic-release](https://github.com/momocow/semantic-release-gitmoji) and [gitmoji](https://gitmoji.carloscuesta.me).
 Once you have changes staged you can run `git cz` from the root directory in order to commit to the proper standards.

 1. Staging all pending changes.
 Es: `git add .`